 It can also be critical to pay attention to travel restrictions and COVID-19 case trends in the destinations you plan to visit.
 With the Delta variant causing case counts to rise in certain parts of the world, it’s entirely possible that new restrictions, from governments or your airline, could come into place, forcing you to cancel a trip at the last minute, or worse, leave you stranded.
-If you are travelling to the U.S., you may want to ensure that you are aware of any entry requirements and costs associated with COVID-19 testing.
 Before booking, look at the Government of Canada’s travel advisory page, which updates each time a new restriction is added.

 Take a deep breath and have fun

 Wherever you go, try to relax and have fun.
 Spending money on travel should be seen as an investment in the joy of experience, be it a grand adventure or a week of rejuvenation.
 With that in mind, make sure that all the activities you want to do before you go are still open so that you can enjoy your vacation.